digitalservicebund/digitalcheck-dito/doc/adr/0024-use-local-storage-for-data-storage.md

 We are building a new feature that allows users to create the Digitalcheck documentation online instead of using the existing `docx` template.
 To ensure usability during the form flow, we need to persist user input so that progress is not lost when navigating between pages or if the browser is closed unexpectedly.

 The user input includes sensitive information that should not be stored on our servers without implementing extensive security measures, compliance processes, and infrastructure.
-For an MVP, we aim to keep the data exclusively on the client-side.
+For an MVP, we aim to keep the data exclusively on the client.
 We assume that our users work on secured devices (e.g. SINA laptops), so the data remains secure as long as it does not leave the client.

 Several client-side storage options were evaluated: